‘The investigation on the colonial war in the Dutch East Indies is doomed to fail’

-Dutch researcher Esther Captain (who is going to investigate the Bersiap) did emphasize that a moral interpretation of the history is an important task of a historian.
-Yet, those who lead the investigation keep repeating that it should not be about good or bad.
-That became most apparent in the report by Dutch national television NOS last week.
+Dutch researcher Esther Captain (who is going to investigate the Bersiap) emphasized that a moral interpretation of the past is an important task of a historian.
+Yet, those who lead the investigation keep repeating that the research should not be about good or bad.
+That became most apparent last week in the report by Dutch national television NOS.

 History writing is not just doing mathematics.
 Does a historian, whether or not unconsciously, not always judge about the events he describes?
-That this is the case becomes visible in the outline of the investigation, as it is implied that Indonesia is equally guilty [for the Bersiap.]
-This is actually the same as assumption that Dutch historians are neutral.
-There is no historian who only presents facts without judging and explaining them, whether that is in a positive or in a negative way.
+That this is the case becomes visible in the outline of the investigation, implying that Indonesia is equally guilty [for the Bersiap.]
+This is actually the same as the assumption that Dutch historians are neutral.
+But there is no historian who only presents neutral facts without judging and explaining them, whether that is in a positive or in a negative way.

 Falsification of Dutch National History

 Enough about Drooglever’s falsification of the Dutch national historiography.
-Clearly, with his totally insane reasoning he showed that he did not know where he was talking about.
+Clearly, with his totally insane reasoning he showed that he did not know what he was talking about.
 Would he suppress his moral outrage when someone explains the positive side of the Holocaust by arguing that this contributed to the unity of the Jews who survived?
-When it was still okay for a Dutch historian to condone colonial crimes fifty years after the war this mentality had not suddenly disappeared.
+When it was still okay for a Dutch historian to condone colonial crimes fifty years after the war, this mentality did not suddenly disappear.

 Keep in mind that historian Lou de Jong in 1988 even explained the Bersiap by the nature of Indonesians.
 No one corrected him when he wrote that the Bersiap was so violent because the Javanese were known for their “smouldering aggressiveness” that could pop up unexpectedly.

-Conclusion: let’s have more ‘exited disputes’ to get this colonial nonsense out of our heads.
+Conclusion: let’s have more ‘exited disputes’ to remove this colonial nonsense from of our minds.
 Only then there will be progress.